SIBO Testing UK

 SIBO TEST UK

-Our private SIBO test service in the UK offers fast, accurate answers from the comfort of your home — with expert analysis and personalised support.
+Our private SIBO test service in the UK offers fast, accurate answers from the comfort of your home with expert analysis and personalised support.
+Unlike NHS services, which rarely offer testing, our clinic provides reliable access to gold-standard breath testing so you can finally identify whether bacterial overgrowth in the small intestine is driving your symptoms.

 What is SIBO?

-SIBO is defined by the presence of excessive bacteria in the small intestine, which can lead to the fermentation of carbohydrates and the production of gases not typically present in this part of the gut.
-The resulting symptoms can include:
+SIBO is defined by the presence of excessive bacteria in the small intestine, which can lead to the fermentation of carbohydrates and the production of gases including hydrogen, methane and hydrogen sulfide.

 SIBO is frequently found in individuals with IBS and may be associated with other systemic issues including rosacea and fibromyalgia.